-Grow Avocados and Oranges in Canada?
+Grow Citrus and Avocados in Canada?
 Why Not!

 Rainwater catchment and filtration

-Participants will leave with a deeper understanding of what it takes to create a healthy, sustainable and manageable growing environment with a useful list of resources to continue to develop knowledge, skills and appropriate plans.
-An online forum with resource links is available to participants after the workshop to share resources, ideas and projects with previous participants.
+Participants will leave with a deeper understanding of what it takes to create a healthy and manageable growing environment with a useful list of resources to continue to develop knowledge, skills and appropriate plans.